stacks-network/stacks-core/README.md

 Configuration
 =======

-OpenDig comes with pre-configured default servers 8.8.8.8 (Google) for DNS and 162.243.253.65 (OneName) for ONS.
-We *strongly* recommend using a local config file, and using servers of your choice:
+OpenDig comes with pre-configured default servers 8.8.8.8 (public DNS server by Google) and 162.243.253.65 (public ONS server by OneName).
+We *strongly* recommend using a local config file, and using servers of your own choice:

 ```
 $ touch ~/.opendig